 Random Creepy Scene # 443: Lost Highway

 David Lynch’s beautiful, nightmarish and deeply unsettling Lost Highway contains more than its fair share of intense and disturbing moments.
-The opening scenes alone are, in my opinion, amongst some of the most uneasy, upsetting and creepy moments of cinema.
+The opening scenes alone are, in my opinion, amongst some of the most uneasy, upsetting and creepy moments of genre cinema.
 Lynch effortlessly creates such a feeling of anxiety in these opening scenes, and all without anything much really happening.
 Unhappily married couple Fred and Renee Madison (Bill Pullman and Patricia Arquette) blankly wander around their dark and foreboding home.
 Fred appears to suspect Renee of being unfaithful and she does nothing to alleviate his suspicions.
 Videotapes containing footage of the outside of their house begin arriving.
 Eventually one of the tapes contains footage shot inside the house and reveals Fred murdering Renee.
 A bizarre encounter with a mysterious man at a party flings events further into overtly abstract territory.
 The mystery man tells Fred they've met before.
 Where?
 "At your house, remember?
 In fact, I'm there right now."
 Where?
 "At your house."
 The mystery man then tells Fred to dial his own house, which he does, and the man picks up on the other end.
 Creepy.
+Is this mystery man some manifestation or personification of Fred's guilt and paranoia?

-To progressively complicate matters, Fred is then arrested and just before his execution he appears to morph into Balthazar Getty (well, we’ve all been there) as Pete Dayton, a young mechanic with sporadic amnesia and an obsession with gangster’s girlfriend, Alice (Arquette again).
+To progressively complicate matters, Fred is then arrested for the murder of Renee, and just before his execution he appears to change into another person - Pete Dayton (Balthazar Getty), a young mechanic with sporadic amnesia and an obsession with Alice (Arquette again), the girlfriend of a formidable gangster.

 Popular posts from this blog